kintone/js-sdk/packages/rest-api-client/docs/record.md

 ### updateRecords

 Updates details of multiple records in an app, by specifying their record numbers, or their unique keys.
+The number of records that can be updated at once is 100.
+If you'd like to update over 100 records, please consider using [updateAllRecords](#updateAllRecords) instead.

 #### Parameters